zhanglianxin/JavaScriptStudy/JavaScript.md

 ## Indexed collections

+> introduces collections of data which are ordered by an index value.

 ### `Array` object

 An *array* is an ordered set of values that you refer to with a name and an index.
 For example, you could have an array called `emp` that contains employees' names indexed by their employee number.
 So `emp[1]` would be employee number one, `emp[2]` employee number two, and so on.